2023 Solar Incentives Guide for Greenfield, CA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-- Net Metering: Net metering is an incentive you can get after your solar panels are up and running.
-If you've signed a net metering agreement with your Greenfield utility company, they will subtract the value of the excess energy your solar system produces from your monthly utility bill.
-In some places, this is a dollar-for-dollar credit, while in other areas you may make back a percentage of the value.
+• Net Metering: Net metering is an incentive you can get after your solar panels are up and running.
+If you've signed a net metering agreement with your Greenfield utility company, it will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
+In some areas, this is a dollar-for-dollar credit, while in other places you might get refunded a percentage of the value.

 Best Regional Coverage